Origen-SDK/o2/python/origen/web/source/guides/developers/releasing_origen.md

 export github_pat=...
 ```

+Set `ORIGEN_GIT_SSH_KEY` when the checkout uses SSH and more than one GitHub
+identity exists locally.
+The release workflow itself uses the
+`O2_RELEASE_APP_ID` and `O2_RELEASE_APP_PRIVATE_KEY` repository secrets to
+create a short-lived GitHub App token.
+The app must have Actions and Contents
+write access to both `Origen-SDK/o2` and
+`Origen-SDK/Origen-SDK.github.io`.
+Package registry credentials remain in
+their existing GitHub Actions secrets.

-The command reads the source remote and release branch from
+The command reads the source remote, release branch, and orchestrator workflow
-`config/application.toml`, verifies each package's repository metadata, and
+from `config/application.toml`, verifies each package's repository metadata,
-uses O2's configured revision-control driver.
-It does not assume a GitHub owner,
+and uses O2's configured revision-control driver.
-repository, branch, workflow filename, or website checkout.

 Prepare a release note in `release_note.txt`, pass another file with `--file`,
 or enter the note when prompted.
 Empty notes are rejected.